Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 This happens because we are mounting the `hosts` directory to the docker container `/app/` directory.

-When I tried to run my CI/CD pipeline, most of the tasks failled due to missing permissions.
-Thus, I decided to run the docker image as an user other than `root`.
+When I tried to run my CI/CD pipeline, most of the tasks failed due to missing permissions.
+Thus, I decided to run the docker image as a user other than `root`.

-I knew that I wasn't the first person to have ever encounted this problem, so a quick research pointed me to this excellent answer by [BMitch on Stackoverflow](https://stackoverflow.com/questions/44683119/dockerfile-replicate-the-host-user-uid-and-gid-to-the-image/44683248#44683248).
+I knew that I wasn't the first person to have ever encountered this problem, so a quick research pointed me to this excellent answer by [BMitch on Stackoverflow](https://stackoverflow.com/questions/44683119/dockerfile-replicate-the-host-user-uid-and-gid-to-the-image/44683248#44683248).

-You can create an user for the docker image and set the `UID` and `GUID` of that user.
+You can create a user for the docker image and set the `UID` and `GUID` of that user.
 If you are the only one using your computer, chances are that your `UID` and `GUID` are both `1000`.

 In case you want to set `UID` and `GUID` to a value other than `1000` you can pass it as a build option to docker.